jeremyButtler/bioTools/genLib/OS_coding.md

     errors.
 - after debugging (or during), always test code with valgrind (sometimes I forget)
+- always have at least two make files, one for debugging and one for the user
+  - I always use `-O0`, `-g`, and `-Werror` in the dubugging make file.
+  - I never use debugging symbols (`-g`/`-ggdb`) in the users make file.
+The debugging symbols can make a 400kb program into a 900kb program.
+  - most users know this, but I always use `-std=c89`, `-Wall`, `-Wextra`, and `-Wpendantic` in both my debugging and non-debugging make files
+  - treat warnings seriously, unless there is no way around or you are on Windows or Plan9, were warnings are either to sensitive (Plan9 with extra warnings) or about the standard libraries (Windows with extra warnings).
+Tread both Windows and plan9 on a case by case bases.
+  - ignore openBDS's warning about `strcpy`.
+Yes it is important, but there is no good replacement, including openBSD's suggestion on all OSs.
+    - my solution was to make my own function that openBSD has never seen.
+Just as problematic, but the compiler has never seen it.
+      - What else do you expect people to do when you complain about the standar libraries?
+  - this is a habit I need to learn, remove unused code from your .c files or place then in an old .c file. they just increase the compile size of your program.
+    - the only exception I can think of is if you are coding a library of usefull functions.

+Here is an example of my clean up.

 ```
 /*not a very good example, because it is to simple*/